xapple/pacmill/README.md

 If you do not have `python3` installed, please refer to the section [obtaining python3](docs/installing_tips.md#obtaining-python3).

-To check you have `pip3` installed, type the following on your terminal:
+To check if you have `pip3` installed, type the following on your terminal:

     $ pip3 -V